Computer Buying Guide – Updated December 2017

 Your monitor is your interaction with the computer.
 It’s your view into the worlds of the games, videos, and the information that you find on the Internet.
 This is one area where we used to see a lot of people trying to save an extra few bucks, and it’s not the thing you should do.

 - Desktop and All-In-One – What you can afford.
 Consider dual monitors for more “screen real estate” at a cheaper price.
-Two 24″ class widescreen monitors will cost you $250, and give you a combined display area of 40″ wide, and be wonderfully viewable.
+Two 24″ class widescreen monitors will cost you $200-250, and give you a combined display area of 40″ wide, and be wonderfully viewable.
 Dual 24″ monitors really is the sweet spot for productivity, and personally, I love.
-For almost everyone else, anything more is overkill, and even though I use 4 monitors at the office, only 2 are primary.
+For almost everyone else, anything more is overkill.

 - Laptop – The smaller the laptop, the smaller the screen.
 If you want a light laptop, without the drives, that’s small, you’ll have to have a small screen.
-The standard size is 15.6″.
+The standard size is the 15″ (with minor differences).
 If you want all of the extras, like a DVD drive, floppy drive, and so forth, you’ll get a larger screen.
 Don’t bother with the larger 17″+ screens unless you’re looking for the power and aren’t traveling much.